 The AHA strives to conduct its activities sustainably.
 Please note that, subject to the preference of the judging panel, this prize may require digital submissions, hard copy submissions, or a combination thereof, in order to reduce its environmental impact.

-The Daniels Award will be administered by a judging panel appointed by the Australian Historical Association to consist of one representative each from the University of Tasmania, Port Arthur Historic Site Management Authority (PAHSMA) and the AHA.
-The decision of the panel will be final.
+The Kay Daniels Award will be administered by a judging panel appointed by the AHA to consist of one representative each from the University of Tasmania, Port Arthur Historic Site Management Authority (PAHSMA) and the AHA.